-During the three months ended June 30, 2022, the WTC focused primarily on further innovating with new plant-based protein sources, with the goal of entering into additional partnerships as a means to bring additional plant-based protein ingredients to market.
+During the three and six months ended September 30, 2022, the WTC focused primarily on further innovating with new plant-based protein sources, with the goal of entering into additional partnerships as a means to bring additional plant-based protein ingredients to market.
+Our technical team's efforts have culminated in the announcement during this quarter for the development of a process to extract protein ingredients from sunflower seeds for use in foods and beverages (see below).

 Burcon's extraction and purification technologies are versatile and may be adapted to process a range of oilseed and non-oilseed meals to produce specialty proteins, such as flax, hemp and sunflower.
 The demand for plant-based proteins continues to grow and Burcon believes there may be niche market opportunities for its specialty protein ingredients.

-For the three months ended June 30, 2021, the WTC's focus was primarily on supporting Merit Foods in its commissioning of the Flex Production Facility.
+For the three and six months ended June 30, 2021, the WTC's focus was primarily on supporting Merit Foods in its commissioning of the Flex Production Facility.